Garry Maddox: Post-playing career

 After retiring, he founded World Wide Concessions, a leading national promotional products company specializing in unique branded gifts and packaging.
 By 1995, Maddox was majority owner and CEO of A. Pomerantz & Company, a Philadelphia-based office furniture company.
 In 2003, Maddox began a four-year term on the board of Federal Reserve Bank of Philadelphia.

 Maddox has also worked as a spring training instructor for the Phillies, and was a color analyst for Phillies games on Philadelphia's now-defunct cable-sports network PRISM from 1987 to 1995.
 His son, Garry Maddox, Jr., also played professional baseball, but did not reach the major leagues.

-Maddox is a BBQ chef, and for a number of years has hosted the Garry Maddox Barbecue Challenge, a yearly fundraiser held outside of Citizens Bank Park before a home Phillies game.
-Local restaurants and amateur chefs competing in various categories.
+Maddox is a BBQ chef, and for a number of years has hosted the Garry Maddox Barbecue Challenge, a yearly fundraiser held outside of Citizens Bank Park before a home Phillies game, where local restaurants and amateur chefs compete in various categories.
 All proceeds benefit Compete 360, an academic enrichment program founded by Maddox to foster DT Philly, a design thinking (DT) practice in Philadelphia public schools that trains teachers to facilitate DT projects with their students.

 In 2005, Maddox and other individuals became prominent investors in a Foxwoods slots casino proposed for Philadelphia, Pennsylvania.
 In September 2008, facing massive opposition at the originally proposed waterfront location, backers for the slots casino decided to try to seek a new location in the Center City area, next to Philadelphia's Chinatown community.
 On December 16, 2010, the Gaming Control Board voted to revoke the casino's license after the venture failed to secure funding.